My first memory as a human being is waking up from a night terror.

 Sleep and rest are experiences of surrender.

 They ask us to develop our capacity to receive, to let go, and to allow a force of nature to come over us and into us completely.
 We must be willing to relinquish who we think we are in our waking state and welcome the return to the underbelly of our psyche.
-These deep, delta states are no less than the source of our being.
+These deep, delta states are no less than the source of our vitality.
 And we don’t want to wait until we get to a state of tattered exhaustion to embrace and embody this truth.

 Ancient and indigenous cultures believe in our sacred relationship with rest.
 Many spiritual traditions revere sleep and dreams, especially dream symbols, and believe that dreams deliver guidance and insight applicable to both the individual and, at times, could be oracular for the wider society.
 In the Native American Navajo culture, there is no actual word for dreams because what we experience in dreams and ‘real life’ are given equal value.